 That all seems a little bit negative, but on the other hand there are many plus points to having an electric vehicle.
 I’m prepared to be at the forefront of technology and being an early EV adopter.
 This way I get to see more of the benefits of having an electric car.
 The running costs are extremely low.
 Low in terms of cost of energy to propel the car.
 Low in terms of negligible maintenance required due to the absence of so many moving parts as you’d find in a combustion engine.

 It’s impossible for me to have an unbiased view of the merits of my Nissan Leaf.
 I love the car and its technology and I’m prepared to put up with the range/charging infrastructure conundrum as it is at the present time.
 It’s without a doubt the best car I’ve ever owned and I’ve owned quite a few, including a few good ones.
 If money wasn’t a consideration then I’m sure I would just go and buy a Tesla.
 The use case I have for an electric car doesn’t make a Tesla a good option for me.
 My finances simply wouldn’t stretch to one of those and I don’t really need one either.
 I could have stayed with perfectly acceptable ICE car I had for 4 years before the Leaf.
 Not what I wanted though.
-Running a non polluting car with fantastic technology is more important to me.
+Running a non-polluting car with fantastic technology is more important to me.
 I’m loving the trips out to test the capabilities of the 2018 Nissan Leaf.
 The future looks great for Electric vehicles!

 Driving down the mountain

 The road down the mountain was fairly slow for driving with lots of bends to negotiate.
 This meant I was able to get lots of battery regeneration.
 I started off with about 160 km of range and at the bottom of the mountain I had about 240 km.
 That’s a significant amount of charging using regeneration from the motor to the battery.
-So we arrived at the Reveo type 2 Mennekes charging point at the back of some shops in Saint Jean Pla de Corts and I used the NewMotion charge to activate the charging point.
+So we arrived at the Reveo type 2 Mennekes charging point at the back of some shops in Saint Jean Pla de Corts and I used the NewMotion card to activate the charging point.
 You’ll see how it’s done in the video.
-The charge was going in at around 5 kW or 6 kW which is the limit for the on-board charger in the Nissan Leaf.
+The charge was going in at around 5 kW or 6 kW which is the limit for the onboard charger in the Nissan Leaf.
 We stayed there for about an hour and the charge cost me €3.09.
 It was at the right time during the day because it was lunchtime.
 It was good to time the charging for when we expected to be doing some eating.
 So what if you spend an hour charging the car.
 You are doing something else is not like you were standing at the petrol pump holding the filler to put in dinosaur juice for that amount of time.
 I can’t see why people would complain about the time it takes to charge a car in this situation.
-At the end of the charging period I had more than enough to get me all the way back home.
+At the end of the charging period, I had more than enough to get me all the way back home.
 No range anxiety was felt at any point of time after reaching the top of the mountain.
-I drove home on the non-motorway roads just because it was more interesting drive and I wasn’t in a hurry.
+I drove home on the non-motorway roads just because it was a more interesting drive and I wasn’t in a hurry.
 Even with going faster and using the battery less economically by going on a motorway I would still have had enough to get home without worrying.

 No stress driving

 I didn’t drive as far as with the last trip where I did 500 km in one day.
-On this trip I drove 300 km split over two days.
+On this trip, I drove 300 km split over two days.
 I arrived back at the house still as fresh as a daisy due to the assistance of the 2018 Nissan Leaf driving technology.
 Pro Pilot Assist is still useful to use on the national roads especially when used in conjunction with the E.pedal.
 I love using pro pilot when I’m in slow-moving traffic.
 Just a quick press on the reset button on the steering wheel to get moving again.
 I don’t even need to press the button if the stop has been less than three seconds.
 Not having to mess about switching from the accelerator to the brake pedal also makes for less stress when driving.

 Already planning the next trip

 This still more to visit and see in the mountains.
 For the next trip in the 2018 Nissan Leaf will be stopping at the same mountain village.
-The hotel we stayed at was so good and with a good price it’s worth going to again.
+The hotel we stayed at was so good and with a good price, it’s worth going to again.
 Next time will be going to look at some other nearby towns we didn’t see on this trip.